infojain/Capstone_Project/README.md

-# Overall analysis and implementation plan - Deshant jain
+# Overall analysis and implementation plan

 - ID - Drop - All values unique
 - User_ID - Drop - PII - mobile number - we do not use Personal Information Identifiers in machine learning features